Halifax Psychologists

 What To Look For And Avoid In Virtual Therapy

-Whether you choose to book with us in-person or online, or work with another local reputable service in Nova Scotia (there are many great clinics run by wonderful psychologists right here in Halifax), we want to provide a few tips and factors to consider when looking for virtual therapy:
+Whether you choose to book with us in-person or online, or work with another reputable service, we want to provide a few tips and factors to consider when looking for virtual therapy:

 1) Do they have a physical presence / actual clinic in Nova Scotia?